-Gilson Schachnik is an associate professor in the Ear Training Department and adjunct faculty in the Ensemble Department at Berklee College of Music.
-Born in Sao Paulo, Brazil, Gilson toured the country with Rosa Maria and Patricia Marx.
+Gilson Schachnik is the chair of the Ear Training Department and adjunct faculty in the Ensemble Department at Berklee College of Music.
+Born in Sao Paulo, Brazil, he toured the country with Rosa Maria and Patricia Marx.
 He also recorded jingles for BASF and TV Cultura.

-After receiving a scholarship in 1990, Schachnik moved to Boston, Massachusetts, to attend Berklee and graduated in 1996 with a Bachelor of Music in Jazz Composition.
-Since then, he has performed with Peter Erskine, Harvey Mason, Claudio Roditi, Bill Pierce, Miguel Zenon, Antonio Sanchez, and many others.
+After receiving a scholarship in 1990, Schachnik moved to Boston to attend Berklee and graduated in 1996 with a Bachelor of Music in jazz composition.
+Since then, he has performed with Peter Erskine, Harvey Mason, Claudio Roditi, Bill Pierce, Miguel Zenon, and many others.

 "I've been playing professionally since I was 21 years old.
 I started accompanying singers at nightclubs in Brazil.
 I also had some experience composing commercial soundtracks.
 I worked at the time for the biggest soundtrack studio in Sao Paulo.
 After coming to study at Berklee, I started playing with a salsa-merengue band based in Worcester.
 I've played in jazz, R&B, and funk bands."